 Negotiating season is in full swing!
 I’m working with a whole crew of clients on negotiating their offers, and I’ve got plenty of room in my schedule for more.
 Please consider getting in touch; clients routinely increase their offers by $10,000-$50,000 (and more if you’re in the sciences).
 This was originally posted in 2011, with a few updates added since then.
 If you have an offer and are interested in getting this help, please email me at email@example.com.

 Today’s post is a Special Request post for Ally and Katy and several other clients and readers who wrote asking for help on negotiating their contract after receiving an offer.
 I’m happy to oblige, but keep in mind that this particular matter, more than any other, is U.S.-specific.
-I’ve been told in no uncertain terms that in the U.K., negotiating is out of the question and the attempt alone may cost you the job.
+I’ve been told that in the U.K., negotiating is not done and the attempt alone might cost you the job.
 Other countries, I can’t say.
-But in the U.S., negotiating is absolutely de rigeur.
-And women, in particular, suck at it, as this recent Chronicle piece points out.
+But in the U.S., negotiating is de rigeur [2016 update: except on the rare but increasing occasions where it leads to an offer being rescinded, about which more below, and also please check the chapters in my book on Negotiating].
+And women, in particular, are terrible at it, as this recent Chronicle piece points out.

 So what follows are my recommendations for how to proceed when (gasp!) you are the recipient of the coveted offer of a job.